pausone/CODE-PORTFOLIO/README.md

 View test details including questions.
 Here you can start your test, edit subject, add questions, delete test, edit questions and delete questions.
 ![Image login](/screenshots/details.png)

 Test yourself.
-Klick right arrow to se hint if exists, otherwise see answer (see next slide).
+Klick right arrow to se hint if one exists, otherwise see answer (see next slide).
 ![Image login](/screenshots/question.png)

+See answer.
 Then klick right arrow to see next question.
 ![Image login](/screenshots/answer.png)

 Add a new question/answer to your test with optional hint and mnemonic.